Asymptotic theory of cepstral random fields: Introduction

-Since the model's first inception \citep{solo1986modeling}, the cepstral random field literature has remained sparse, with relatively few examples to date.
-For example, \citet[][p.
-448]{cressie1993statistics} makes brief mention of the model.
-In a different context, \citet{noh2007true} use cepstral random fields to test for space-time separability. \citet{sandgren2006nonparametric} use two-dimensional cepstrum thresholding models to estimate the two-dimensional spectral density.
+Since the model's first inception \cite{solo1986modeling}, the cepstral random field literature has remained sparse, with relatively few examples to date.
+For example, Cressie~\cite{cressie1993statistics}, page~448, makes brief mention of the model.
+In a different context, Noh and Solo~\cite{noh2007true} use cepstral random fields to test for space--time separability.
+Sandgren and Stoica \cite{sandgren2006nonparametric} use two-dimensional cepstrum thresholding models to estimate the two-dimensional spectral density.
 However, this work does not treat the random field case.
-Related to our work, \citet{kizilkaya2005arma} derive an algorithm for computing cepstral coefficients from a known ARMA random field, whereas \citet{kizilkaya2007parameter} provides a recursive formula for obtaining a nonsymmetric half plane MA random field models for a given cepstral specification.
+Related to our work, Kizilkaya and Kayran \cite{kizilkaya2005arma} derive an algorithm for computing cepstral coefficients from a known ARMA random field, whereas Kizilkaya \cite{kizilkaya2007parameter} provides a recursive formula for obtaining nonsymmetric half plane MA random field models for a given cepstral specification.
 In contrast, our recursive formulas provide unrestricted MA random fields as well as the necessary autocovariances for expressing the Gaussian likelihood.

 This paper proceeds as follows.
 Section~\ref{sec:model} describes the cepstral model and its computation.
 Specifically, this section lays out the recursive formulas that are needed to estimate the autocovariances given the cepstral coefficients.
-Section~ \ref{sec:fitting} details the different model fitting methods, including Bayesian, maximum likelihood, quasi-maximum likelihood, and exact Whittle likelihood.
-In addition, this section describes extensions to missing data, imputation, and signal extraction.
+Section~\ref{sec:fitting} details the different model fitting methods, including Bayesian, maximum likelihood, quasi-maximum likelihood and exact Whittle likelihood.
 Our theoretical results are provided in Section~\ref{sec:theory}.
 Here, we establish consistency and asymptotic normality of the proposed estimators.
-Section~\ref{sec:app} illustrates the models effectiveness through simulation and an application to straw yield data from an agricultural field experiment.
-Section~\ref{sec:conclusion} contains concluding discussion.
-For convenience of exposition all proofs are left to the Appendix.
+Section~\ref{sec:sim} illustrates the models effectiveness through a simulation study, and Section~\ref{sec:conclusion} contains concluding discussion.
+Extensions to missing data, imputation, and signal extraction along with an application of our methodology to straw yield data from an agricultural experiment, as well as all proofs, are provided in a Supplementary Appendix (McElroy and Holan \cite{supp}).

-\section{The Cepstral Model and its Computation}
+\section{The cepstral model and its computation}